-The differences between nonprofit assisted living and for-profit assisted living can be confusing for the consumer, so the best advice is to do your research when checking out long-term care options.
+The differences between for profit and nonprofit assisted living communities can sometimes be confusing, so it is important to do your research when looking at these long-term care options.

-- Around 82% of residential care facilities are private and for-profit, and about 4 in 10 of those belong to a national chain.
+- Around 82% of residential care communities are private and for-profit and about 4 in 10 of those belong to a national chain.

-- Nonprofit facilities, in contrast, are often owned by a group with a specific affiliation: professional, religious, ethnic, etc. “Religious and ethnic groups that operate buildings often say they are mission-driven, which implies they have a higher purpose to serve residents,” reports a Chicago Tribune article, but they, too, are businesses that need to operate effectively and adhere to appropriate regulations.
+- Nonprofit communities, in contrast, are often owned by a group with a specific affiliation: ethnic, professional, religious, etc. “Ethnic and religious groups that operate buildings often say they are mission-driven, which implies they have a higher purpose to serve residents,” reports a Chicago Tribune article, but they, too, are businesses that need to operate effectively and adhere to appropriate regulations.

 - Pay attention to staff friendliness